AckerlyXu/heima/articles/cognitive-services/cognitive-services-text-analytics-api-migration.md

-<properties
+---
-	pageTitle="Upgrading to Version 2 of the Text Analytics API | Azure" description="Azure Machine Learning Text Analytics - Upgrade to Version 2" services="cognitive-services"
+title: Upgrading to Version 2 of the Text Analytics API | Azure
-	documentationCenter=""
-	authors="onewth"
-	manager="paulettm"
-	editor="cgronlun"/>

-<tags
-	ms.service="cognitive-services"
-	ms.date="07/05/2016"
-	wacn.date=""/>
+description: Azure Machine Learning Text Analytics - Upgrade to Version 2
+services: cognitive-services
+documentationCenter: ''
+authors: onewth
+manager: paulettm
+editor: cgronlun

+ms.service: cognitive-services
+ms.date: 07/05/2016
+wacn.date: ''
+---

 # Upgrading to Version 2 of the Text Analytics API #

 This guide will take you through the process of upgrading your code from using the [first version of the API](/documentation/articles/machine-learning-apps-text-analytics/) to using the second version.

-If you have not used the API and would like to learn more, you can **[learn more about the API here](https://www.microsoft.com/cognitive-services/en-us/text-analytics-api)** or **[follow the Quick Start Guide](/documentation/articles/cognitive-services-text-analytics-quick-start/)**.
+If you have not used the API and would like to learn more, you can **[learn more about the API here](https://www.microsoft.com/cognitive-services/en-us/text-analytics-api)** or **[follow the Quick Start Guide](./cognitive-services-text-analytics-quick-start.md)**.
 For technical reference, refer to the **[API Definition](https://westus.dev.cognitive.microsoft.com/docs/services/TextAnalytics.V2.0/operations/56f30ceeeda5650db055a3c7)**.

 ### Part 1.
 Get a new key ###